conda-incubator/conda-store/docs/administration.md

 `X-Forward-...` headers to determine scheme.
 Do not set to true if not behind proxy since Flask will trust any `X-Forward-...` header.

+`CondaStoreServer.template` initialized
+`fastapi.templating.Jinja2Templates` to use for html templates.

+`CondaStoreServer.template_vars` extra variables to be passed into jinja templates for page rendering.

 ### `conda_store_server.worker.app.CondaStoreWorker`

 `CondaStoreWorker.log_level` is the level for all server